-The following people are members of the JLD Committee:
+The following people are members of the Junior Lawyers Division (JLD) committee:

 Email firstname.lastname@example.org to contact the executive committee.

 The following are JLD representatives on the Law Society Council:

 Every month, the Law Society Gazette publishes an article written by a member of the Junior Lawyers Division.
 Read the Gazette articles.